-Before coming to Berkeley, I received a B.A. from Kalamazoo College (2006), M.A. from Georgia State University (2010), studied abroad at the Budapest Semester in Cognitive Science, and worked as a research assistant in several neuroimaging and psychology labs, including the Moral Cognition Lab at Harvard University.
+I received my B.A. from Kalamazoo College (2006), an M.A. from Georgia State University (2010), studied abroad at the Budapest Semester in Cognitive Science, and worked at the Moral Cognition Lab (see also) at Harvard.
+I currently work in the Concepts and Cognition Lab at Berkeley.

 Murray, D. & Nahmias, E. 2014.
 “Explaining Away Incompatibilist Intuitions.”
 Philosophy and Phenomenological Research 88: 434-467.